– A Dangerous and Often Lethal Condition

 -Caused by a tear or an aneurysm in the Aorta – an important artery in the heart – resulting in bleeding into the wall of the aorta.

 -My present with symptoms of sudden and severe chest pain, shortness of breath, sudden difficulty speaking, and shortness of breath.

-Patients with acute AD usually present clinically with an insignificant medical history, leading to a high probability of misdiagnosis.
+Patients with acute aortic dissection usually present clinically with an insignificant medical history, leading to a high probability of misdiagnosis.
 There are many ways to identify and confirm when an aortic dissection has occurred – they may be evident through aortic angiography, chest x-rays, MRIs, echocardiogram, CT scans, or ultrasonography.
 If not identified and treated quickly, aortic dissections are often fatal.
 Doctors have the tools to identify and address this condition and should be expected to properly diagnose when a dissection has occurred.
-Misdiagnosing or simply missing the dissection all together could be grounds for Medical Malpractice.

 Even so, a study titled “Factors leading to failure to diagnose acute aortic dissection in the emergency room” found that a misdiagnosis of an aortic dissection occurred in 16% observed cases.
-Statistically that is 1 in 6 cases.
+Statistically, that is 1 in 6 cases.
 There is a general belief that the actual misdiagnosis rate is higher.
 Tragically, the failure to diagnose an acute aortic dissection can result in death.

 - Factors leading to failure to diagnose acute aortic dissection in the emergency room.” | http://www.ncbi.nlm.nih.gov/pubmed/21889877